 Website optimisation is the process of getting traffic from the search engines.
 All major search engines such as Google, Yahoo and Bing have them, where web pages and other content such as videos or local listings are shown and ranked based on what the search engine considers most relevant to users.

-Why is website optimisation important?
-Good Google search engine listings means that my website is often listed on the first page of results when looking for something.
+Good Google search engine listings means that your website is listed on the first page of results when looking for something.
 Here are some tips:

 - Make pages primarily for users and not for search engines.
 Don’t lie to your users or present different content to search engines than you display to users (cloaking)